davenuman/slides-drupalcon-barcelona/content.md

 Git has revolutionized code management and allowed for new work-flows

-Docker is revolutionizing the was we do infrastructure and deployment
+Docker is revolutionizing the way we do infrastructure and deployment

 ???
  +